Living as Expat in Erbil · Kurdistan: A Complete Overview

 • Further outside the city, the area is not safe near Turkey and Iran

-• A limited number of places to visit
+• A limited number of places to visit due to safety issues

 Expats in Erbil: Erbil in Short

-Read more about the old city center here
+Read more about the old city center here.

 Living in Erbil: What's the cost of living in Erbil?

-• Apartment, minimum of 800 dollars.
+• Decent apartment, minimum of 800 dollars.

-• Gas for cooking, 20 dollars per month.
+• Gas for cooking, 10 dollars per month.

 In Erbil, you can pay with American dollars or Iraqi Dinars which is convenient for expats.
 Using both currencies at local stores, taxis, and international shops is possible.